 Figure 1.

-The chart at Figure 2 below shows the number of complaints considered by the PPC since 2017 and the number of these complaints where there was sufficient cause for further action being taken:
+The chart at Figure 2 below shows the number of complaints considered by the PPC over the last five years and the number of these complaints where there was sufficient cause for further action being taken:

 Figure 2.